dankovacek/frst_590/FRST590_Term_Paper_DK.md

 Hydrological processes occur on many different scales, both deterministic and stochastic in nature.  *Sivakumar [2017]* places the two terms at extremes in describing the complexity of systems, and adds a third term to describe the space between these extremes:

-* **deterministic**: order and dependence exist at certain spatiotemporal scales, such as annual river flow and daily temperature,
+* **deterministic**: order and dependence exist at certain spatiotemporal scales, such as daily discharge and daily temperature,
 * **stochastic**: nonlinear interactions dominate the hydrologic cycle yielding random and irreproducible states of the real system, and
-* **chaotic**: systems governed by three or more independent variables required to describe the state of a system (degrees of freedom) [@Gleick_chaos] can be deterministic in the short term, but irreproducible unpredictable in the long term due to sensitivity to initial conditions.
+* **chaotic**: systems governed by three or more independent variables required to describe the state of a system (degrees of freedom) [@Gleick_chaos] can be deterministic in the short term, but irreproducible and unpredictable in the long term due to sensitivity to initial conditions.

 In the hydrologic cycle, interactions between components and mechanisms occur in many different ways, directly or indirectly, often in feedback forms, and in varying degrees of nonlinearity.
-Therefore the processes of the hydrologic cycle are stochastic in nature.  [@Sivakumar_2017]  But some level of determinism does exist in the hydrologic cycle, and deterministic, or process-based models are combined with stochastic models in practice.  [@Kouts_2016_stochastic]  While in the short term, there is determinism and order in a low complexity system, such as the rainfall-runoff response of a a small, highly developed catchment, the sensitivity of even a simple rainfall-runoff model of very few degrees of freedom can be highly sensitive to initial conditions and are unpredictable in the long-term. [@Sivakumar_2017]
+There is merit to deterministic approaches to evaluating the cyclical nature of certain processes.
+Stochastic approaches are suitable where complex interactions govern a system or process of interest where the ability to observe the data is limited. [@Sivakumar_2017]  Some level of determinism does exist in the hydrologic cycle, and deterministic, or process-based models are combined with stochastic models in practice and can be complementary ([@Kouts_2016_stochastic], [@Sivakumar_2017])  While in the short term, there is determinism and order in a low complexity system, such as the rainfall-runoff response of a a small, highly developed catchment, the sensitivity of even a simple rainfall-runoff model of very few degrees of freedom can be highly sensitive to initial conditions and are unpredictable in the long-term. [@Sivakumar_2017]  Daily discharge in a river has been shown to be a deterministic-chaotic process. [@kedra_det_chaos_2013]

 A hydrological model can either be designed to yield some level of certainty about an unknown parameter (or treatment effect) given specific requirements for input, or conversely, a quantitative statement about the quality of estimation of the unknown parameter (or treatment effect) can be determined given fixed input.
 As with the choice of statistical paradigm, the choice of model is highly dependend upon the question being asked of the data.
 How the quality of predictions are communicated is addressed in the subsequent section.

-#### 2.3 Communicating Effects: P-Value, Significance, Confidence, and Equivalence
+### 2.3 Communicating Effects: P-Value, Significance, Confidence, and Equivalence

 Interpretations of model outcomes are communicated using specific metrics to make the information useful for a practical application, regardless of the model type.
 The way the effect of a treatment is measured and communicated has been the source of ongoing debate for generations ([@Merz_2012_epiuncert], [@Alila_2009], [@Lloyd_2018], [@Pearl_2018_why], [@Gupta_2015])  Since real systems tend to be highly complex, it is necessary to have different approaches to evaluate the effect of some parameter of interest or treatment.
 This discussion is limited to terms relevant to the methodology presented in *Gupta et al. [2015].*